materializecss/materialize/CONTRIBUTING.md

 ```
 When this expect statement fails it will list the reason as “because toast should be removed by now”.

 Because our components are very front end heavy, familiarize yourself with jQuery ways of interacting with the dom and our components.
-You can use methods like [trigger](http://api.jquery.com/trigger/), to simulate certain events like the user clicking a button.
+Maybe use ```dispatch();``` to simulate certain events like the user clicking a button.

 We also understand that testing CSS properties is pretty tough so you’ll have to be creative when writing good tests that ensure the styling is still working.
 Try and cover as many cases as you can but don’t worry if there are some edge cases.
 You can add comments describing some problematic edge cases in TODOs so we know about them.